jonniek/mpv-playlistmanager/README.md

 - __closeplaylist__(ESC)
   - closes the playlist if it is open

 Dynamic keybinds will only work when playlist is visible.
 There is a setting toggle to change them to static ones.
 You can override keybindings by their names above by adding the following in your input.conf `SPACE script-binding showplaylist`.
-However, Dynamic keybindings should be rebound in the settings to avoid overriding other conflicting keybinds and to support multiple keys per bind.

 There is also a few script messages you can send to control the script:
 `KEY script-message playlistmanager command value value2`